 This toolkit includes all the template documents you need to ensure complete coverage of your PCI DSS requirements.

-It contains all the information you need to ensure PCI DSS compliance; all you need to do is fill in the sections that are relevant to your organisation.
+All you need do is fill in the sections that are relevant to your organisation.

 The toolkit also contains a document checker to help you select and edit the appropriate policy, so that you can create and amend documents as needs arise.